 But many times the things that matter the most is what is happening to our website.
 How can we make sure that we are seeing good results and making sure that we are trending upward when these things happen as opposed to seeing some negative bounce back?
 Now when core algorithms happen, we see major shifts and changes all the time and sometimes they can be positive changes.
 Sometimes it can be negative and it's our job as webmasters, SEOs to figure out how we can position ourselves to be the best that we can be to make sure that people who need the products and service that we are providing, that they can find us easily in search.
 You can go on Twitter and you can research everybody else.
 You can make assumptions based on the data that we've seen, which is really good and okay to do.

 But like I said, if we want to know what's happening specifically to our site, we need to look at our own data.
 I got this link from Twitter.
 I was following a couple of people that were sharing this and I found it and it's a really, really awesome report.
-And it was just done a couple of days ago by Aleyda Solis.
+It was just done a couple of days ago by Aleyda Solis.
 She's got a great blog over here.
 I'm going to put a link to this.
-And she's created a data studio report that syncs with your search console data and allows you to see your data based around a specific time frame.
-And so for this case it's been set around the May algorithm update and it allows you to see your information.
+She's created a data studio report that syncs with your search console data and allows you to see your data based around a specific time frame.
+So for this case it's been set around the May algorithm update and it allows you to see your information.
 It's going to break it down from four days after the algorithm update and four days before.
 This link will walk you through a little bit of it.

 If you have search console, which you should, you can link it up right here and it's going to pull it right down.
-So I've already done this and I can start seeing my data and I can see what has happened.
+I've already done this and I can start seeing my data and I can see what has happened.
 Now there's the time frame up here and again if there's another update you can change the time frames in order to get set up for the next update.

 We've seen it go down but there's still been quite a bit of fluctuation 33, 32, 35, 32.
 So there is some interesting data that you can start to look at here.
 Like which queries are you showing more visibility for?
 Are you showing more clicks for?
-They also go down here and look at your top 40 landing pages and again we're looking at clicks of those pages, the click through rate of those pages, and we're looking at it through these four days.
+They also go down here and look at your top 40 landing pages and again we're looking at clicks of those pages, the click-through rate of those pages, and we're looking at it through these four days.
 Again, you're looking at here what pages saw an increase in engagement over the last four days, which saw a decrease of engagement over the last four days?
 The next part of the report is ranked pages with queries.
 So how the pages are ranking within a specific keyword and how are those specific pages improving?
 Are we seeing an increase in clicks, we've seen an increase in impressions?

-The thing you want to think about though is the amount of impressions because you only have one impression, it doesn't really tell you a lot.
+The thing you want to think about though is the number of impressions because you only have one impression, it doesn't really tell you a lot.
 If you sort it by impressions, you can see, okay, this page has a lot of visibility, but I've no clicks.
 Is it helping us understand how are we moving?
 Where are we going up?
 Where are we going down, what are the biggest changes?
 And then we can also look here, if you're doing international search, how you're performing in each of the different countries.

 What this is going to do is going to allow you to help you see the big things, the things that have moved the most, things that have shifted the most, and where can you look to improve to make sure that your site is more visible, that your site is meeting Google's expectations?
 But also the areas that you know you're doing a good job in, and making sure that you continue to focus on those areas.